Fr4nz83/PWR-plugin-kubernetes/data/README.md

 This will output a set of YAMLs in the ```trace``` folder.

-## Nodes of the simulated GPU datacenter
+## More on the nodes of the simulated GPU datacenter

 ### [openb_node_list_all_node.csv](./csv/openb_node_list_all_node.csv)